mrpedrobraga/star-engine-core/README.md

 # ⭐ Star Engine

-> This repo is currently in development -- alpha 0.3
+> This repo is currently in development (using godot 4.0.beta2)
 >
 > You can still use it on your game, but things might change at any moment.
 > So update at your own risk.